eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Having worked in embedded software development would be beneficial.Graphics, OpenGL, OpenCL, CV, CUDA, OpenCL C++, Assembly (highly sought after): Required for understanding h/w architecture, s/w design and architecture; Also required for writing the OpenVX built-in kernels, coming up with kernel algorithms, optimizations for driver implementation etc.
 	- Python/Shell/Ruby scripting: Required for writing scripts for automating application/test generation and execution.
 Also useful for automating other operations like code analysis, golden output generation etc.OpenGL, OpenCL, OpenCV, Graphics, Assembly - Any experience is welcome.
 	- C, C++, Data Structures, Algorithms & Graphic Libraries
 + skill set:
+	- Demonstrated experience in algorithm development and application of image processing, registration, segmentation, etc.
+	- Working knowledge of geometry and application experience
+	- OpenGL or DirectX, Cg knowledge and development experience.
+	- Proficiency in C++ development, parallelization, unit testing, and performance measurement
+	- C++ GUI development experience
+	- Experience in developing SQLite database application
+	- Microsoft Visual Studio development experience
+	- Solid software engineering foundation and a commitment to writing high quality code, including clear and understandable design and implementation, well-defined interfaces, ease of build and use & ease of extensibility.
+	- Computer Vision and Image Processing algorithm development experience
+	- OpenCV, IPP, CUDA experience
+	- Familiarity with data formats, such as STL, OBJ, FBX, etc.
+	- Familiarity with serial communication protocol, TCP/IP server/client communication protocol
+	- Familiarity with software development tools and methodology
++ skill set:
 	- At ApertureData, we are on a mission to solve data infrastructure challenges for machine learning on big-visual-data through our unique visual database, ApertureDB.
 We are an angel and NSF grant backed, fast growing startup looking for a Computer Vision Systems Engineer because dealing with images and videos is challenging, particularly at scale.
 If you can easily tackle the likes of OpenCV and ffmpeg, dealing with large object caching excites you, and being among the first five hires fires up your imagination on what all hats you get to wear, we are looking forward to hearing from you!
 	- Minimum qualifications